 Carpet padding will be in smaller sections already.
 It’s tacked down with staples most of the time.
 If you’re unlucky, it’ll be secured to the wood subfloor or your concrete pad with glue.

-I’m only gonna to show you how to remove stapled down padding.
+I’m only gonna show you how to remove stapled-down padding.

 Grab a section of padding at the corner and simply pull it up by hand.